pavva91/python-workshop/README.md

 # Python

-Python is interpreted
+- Python is interpreted.
-Python is strongly typed (values won't change in unexpected ways) Python is dynamically typed
+- Python is strongly typed (values won't change in unexpected ways)
+- Python is dynamically typed.
-Python does not need ';' (is not pythonic to use ';') Python is a very dynamic language
+- Python does not need ';' (is not pythonic to use ';')
+- Python is a very dynamic language
-In Python everything is an object
+- In Python everything is an object
-Python is OOP
+- Python is OOP
-Name variables as explicit as possible
+- Name variables as explicit as possible
-Python scoping happens through indentation (4 spaces) and not through brackets ({}) Package manager: pip
+- Python scoping happens through indentation (4 spaces) and not through brackets ({})
+- Package manager: pip
-Python has 33 keywords
+- Python has 33 keywords
-Index of a list starts at zero
+- Index of a list starts at zero

 # Project Virtual Environment Setup